On separating sets of polynomial invariants of finite abelian group actions: Preliminaries

 \end{lemma}

 In fact, equality \ref{eq:d=d*} also holds for $p$-groups and some other special groups.
-It is still open for groups of rank $3$ and groups of the form $C_n^r$.
-However, there are infinitely many groups with rank larger than $3$ such that the strict inequality holds (\cite{C20,B69, GS92, M92}).
+However it is still not known for groups of rank $3$ and for groups of the form $C_n^r$ whether equality \ref{eq:d=d*} holds.
+On the other hand, there are infinitely many groups $G$ with rank larger than $3$ such that $\mathsf D(G)>\mathsf D^*(G)$ (\cite{C20,B69, GS92, M92}).
 For more on the Davenport constant, one can see \cite{GG06,Ge09a,Ge-HK06a,[G], Gi18, GS19, GS20,PS11,CS14,S11}.